Skip to content

 Children and young persons with preventive measures

-Data for these statistics are collected from the 98 municipalities, from their IT-systems, or by using a web–based register system, provided by Statistics Denmark.
-The collected data from the municipalities are then linked with active measures, already found in the register.
-Each child or young person in the registry is updated with data, which have been reported during the course of the relevant year.
-All of the data are subsequently gathered in a register, containing all persons, who, at some point during their first 23 years of life, have received support according to the Danish Act on Social Services and the Juvenile Delinquency Prevention Act.
-The reported information is validated in close collaboration with the municipalities, and are subsequently aggregated and supplemented with data from Statistics Denmark's population statistics.
+Subsequently, the data collected from the municipalities are linked with active measures already present in the register of Statistics Denmark.
+Each child or young person in the registry is updated with data reported during the relevant year.
+All data are then compiled in a register containing all individuals who, at some point during their first 23 years of life, have received support pursuant to the Consolidation Act on Social Services or the Juvenile Delinquency Prevention Act.
+The reported data undergo validation in close collaboration with the municipalities and are subsequently aggregated and supplemented with data from Statistics Denmark's population registry.

 Source data